-11 Plus Vocabulary and Verbal Reasoning Enhance (CEM) - Course Preview
+The 11 Plus Programme - Enhance - CEM Course Preview

 This preview is designed to show you, in some depth, the work we'll go through in this course.
-It covers the Vocabulary and Verbal Reasoning elements of the CEM 11 Plus exams.
+It covers all elements of CEM 11 Plus exams.

 Who should be doing it?